 And it still runs!

-In 1927, the company marketed a refrigerator with the compressor mounted on top.
-The unit quickly gained the name “Monitor Top” because the top-mounted refrigeration compressor ressembled (sic) the gun turret on the Civil War ironclad ship named the USS Monitor.
+In 1927, GE marketed a refrigerator with the compressor mounted on top.
+The unit quickly gained the name “Monitor Top” because the top-mounted refrigeration compressor resembled the gun turret on the Civil War ironclad ship the USS Monitor.
 The refrigerator entered the market with a price tag around $525, but within a few years models were selling as low as $200, making GE’s Monitor Top refrigerators affordable for many Americans.